ADOPTION TAX CREDIT

 Can I take the tax credit more than once?

 Yes.
 The credit is per child.
-So if you adopt two children, related or not, in 2013, the credit would be $12,970 X 2 = $25,940.
-Or, if you adopted a child in 2011 and again in 2013, you take the credit for each child individually.
-You can take the credit for a failed adoption as well.
+So if you adopt two children, related or not, in 2014, the credit would be $13,190 X 2 = $26,380.
+Or, if you adopted a child in 2011 and again in 2014, you take the credit for each child individually.
+Most tax experts state you can take the credit for a failed adoption (meaning there was an actual planned placement) as well.

 Download Adoption Tax Credit form 8839.